mandrasch/ddev-wp-groundstation/README.md

     # delete ddev database and project, -O without DB snapshot
     ddev delete -O
     # delete all files which are not tracked in git (ddev config will be kept)
+    # caution - also delete ignored files
     git clean -fdx
     ```

     If you have git directories restored, delete wordpress/-folder manually.

+    If you made changes to ddev, which you want to delete: `git reset --hard`

 ## Advanced